Theory of Momentum-Resolved Electron Energy-Loss Spectra of Coupled Phonon and Magnon Excitations

 Our results demonstrate that the ASLD-TACAW framework enables momentum-resolved simulations of EELS spectra in systems with coupled phonon and magnon excitations.
 By treating both vibrational and magnetic modes within a unified dynamical formalism---including their mutual interactions and interference---we overcome the inherent limitations of additive models by capturing spectral interference and redistribution, thereby enabling quantitative isolation of weak magnetic signals within dominant phonon backgrounds.
 The inclusion of dynamical diffraction, thermal disorder, and inelastic channel coupling provides realistic signal shapes and intensities that can guide experimental acquisition strategies.

 Applied to bcc Fe, the method successfully reproduces distinct phonon and magnon features and reveals non-additive residuals attributable to coupling.
 By combining signal subtraction with angular and spectral integration, we identify experimental conditions under which magnetic excitations become detectable, even when buried under several orders of magnitude more intense phonon background.
 These insights are critical for designing future STEM-EELS experiments targeting spin excitations in complex systems.
-Beyond bcc Fe, this approach can be readily extended to other magnetic materials, paving the way for predictive simulations of spin–phonon interplay in low-dimensional magnets, multiferroics, and materials exhibiting ultrafast magnetization dynamics where spin-lattice interactions play a central role.
+Beyond bcc Fe, this approach can be readily extended to other magnetic materials, paving the way for predictive simulations of spin–phonon interplay in low-dimensional magnets~\cite{gupta2022fundamentals}, multiferroics~\cite{Spaldin2019}, and materials exhibiting ultrafast magnetization dynamics~\cite{Bigot2013} where spin-lattice interactions play a central role.

-To summarize, we have presented a theoretical framework for simulating electron energy loss spectra from coupled phonon and magnon excitations using atomistic spin-lattice dynamics within the TACAW formalism.
-This approach enables fully dynamical, momentum-resolved treatment of inelastic electron scattering that incorporates both vibrational and magnetic degrees of freedom, their thermal fluctuations, and their mutual coupling.
-Applied to bcc Fe at 300~K, our simulations reveal distinct spectral fingerprints of magnons and phonons, as well as interference and redistribution effects beyond additive models.
-The method provides quantitative estimates of magnetic signal strength and detectability, offering predictive guidance for next-generation STEM-EELS experiments targeting low-energy excitations in magnetic materials.

-Future extensions of the ASLD-TACAW method may include anharmonic lattice dynamics and higher-order spin interactions or machine-learning based spin-lattice potentials ~\cite{Rinaldi2024} as well as considering time-resolved simulations to capture ultrafast phenomena.
-These developments would broaden the applicability of the framework to complex magnetic materials with strong spin–lattice coupling, guiding the interpretation and design of next-generation STEM-EELS experiments.
+Within the present implementation, the lattice dynamics are treated within the harmonic approximation and higher-order magnon–phonon interactions are neglected, which may become important at elevated temperatures or for large-amplitude excitations.
+Future extensions of the ASLD–TACAW method may include anharmonic lattice dynamics~\cite{Simak2011}, higher-order spin interactions~\cite{asldpaper,Eriksson2017}, and machine-learning-based spin–lattice potentials~\cite{Rinaldi2024}, as well as time-resolved simulations to capture ultrafast magnetization dynamics~\cite{caruso20252roadmapultrafastdynamics}.
+Such developments would broaden the applicability of the framework to complex magnetic materials with strong spin–lattice coupling and provide quantitative guidance for next-generation time-resolved STEM-EELS experiments.